maryis/springBootServices/myRestRepoOracle/ReadMe.md

 ------------------------Lombok----------------------

 @Getter @Setter @NoArgsConstructor

-only get the data when the corresponding getter is called the first time.
+notice: in addition to adding lombok dep, we should install lombok plugin in intellij only get the data when the corresponding getter is called the first time.
 This is called lazy-loading:
 @Getter(lazy = true)
     private final Map<String, Long> transactions = readTxnsFromFile();